Subhas Chandra Bose in Presidency College and thereafter - Quitting Indian Civil Service

 Such was the condition of the country when Subhas Chandra Bose left for studying ICS and it was but natural when he came to know if the ground realities the whole idea of serving the British administration in India would be loathsome to him.

 Subhas started preparing for the tough ICS examination from the beginning of 1920.
-He had barely seven months.
-He laboured but thought that he had not been prepared and had not done well.
+He had barely seven months left for the toughes examination.
+He laboured hard but thought that he had not been prepared and had not done well.
 When the results were out it appeared that he stood fourth.
 He informed his family about his success.
-However now he had the real dilemma.
-Whether to accept or not to accept the post.
+However now he had the real dilemma- whether to accept or not to accept the post.
 He knew of various people who, despite having higher ideals, had not been able to pursue them once they were yoked to the ICS job.
 He finally decided that it was impossible for him to work for his goals from within the ICS.
-He wrote a long mail to Mejda Sarat Bose and decided to resign from ICS.
-In this respect Aurobindo Ghosh was his role model.
-He thought that to become independent the country had to go through various hardships and sacrifices.
+He wrote a long mail to his Mejda Sarat Bose and decided to resign from ICS.
+In this respect Aurobindo Ghosh, who had relinquished ICS two decades back, was his role model.
+He thought that to become independent the country would have to go through various hardships and sacrifices and it must begin with his own sacrifice.
 He discussed his plan with Mr. Redeway who wholeheartedly supported him.
-Only thought that he had was that his father and mother should not feel bad or disappointed by his action.
+Only one thought bothered him - that his father and mother should not feel bad or disappointed by his action.
 He also planned to join the ongoing non cooperation movement after returning to his country.
 His decision created a furor in India office.
 But when one is determined to pursue a higher goal, no amount of coaxing, cajoling or other overtures would unsettle him.
 Subhas took the return vessel to Indian and landed in Bombay on 16 July, 1921 and went to meet Mahatma Gandhi on the same day.